TABLEALL

 Course

-Hachisen omakase course in 2023
+Hachisen omakase course from June, 2024

 • The price includes our booking fee of ¥8,000